eugene-taran/infra-from-scratch/README.md

 infra-from-scratch/
 │
 ├── README.md                # This file
-├── terraform/               # Infrastructure-as-code
-├── backend/                 # Example backend service(s) in Node.js
+├── docs/                    # All the docs that not belong to particular folder ├── terraform/               # Infrastructure-as-code ├── backend/                 # Example backend service(s) in Node.js
 ├── frontend/                # Example frontend